 - Lab reports typically contain between five and 10 pages of double-spaced type, although you are not required to meet any minimum or maximum length.
 Depending on the particular experiment, a longer or shorter report may be appropriate to present all necessary information.
-Use as much space as needed to contain the relevant information and calculations, while still being as economical as possible with your language. - Developing your judgment about which information and details are "relevant" is part of this course. - Scientific writing requires conciseness: saying things precisely, but with as few words as possible. - The tone should be formal, as in most textbooks and journal articles. - Each lab report will be scored on a scale of 100 points, following a predetermined scoring matrix that you will be provided.
+Use as much space as needed to contain the relevant information and calculations, while still being as economical as possible with your language. - Part of this exercise is developing your judgment about which information and details are relevant and important. - Scientific writing requires conciseness: saying things precisely, but with as few words as possible. - The tone should be formal, as in most textbooks and journal articles. - We will review samples of professional scientific publications, which you can use as a guide for all of the above - Each lab report will be scored on a scale of 100 points, following a predetermined scoring matrix that you will be provided.